bash - Python -c switch -

 i have

-".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?!$)', r'\1.', "00112233")).split('.')]) 'xx.xx.xx.xx'
+".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?!$)', r'\1.', "00112233")).split('.')]) 'xx.xx.xx.xx' which works when try use via python -c switch fails ?

-[root@monty ~]# python -c "import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?!$)', r'\1.', "00112233")).split('.')])" python -c "import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?"import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?python)', r'\1.', "00112233")).split('.')])")', r'\1.', "00112233")).split('.')])" -bash: syntax error near unexpected token `str'
+[root@monty ~]# python -c "import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?!$)', r'\1.', "00112233")).split('.')])" python -c "import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?"import re ; ".".join(str(z) z in [int(x, 16) x in (re.sub(r'(.{2})(?python)', r'\1.', "00112233")).split('.')])")', r'\1.', "00112233")).split('.')])" -bash: syntax error near unexpected token `str' any ideas ?

 looks quoting issue on command line.